 Above, clockwise from the top-left: Swarovski Crystal and Pearl Enchantment Cuff by Fabledreams | Personalised Onyx Cufflinks and Personalised Silver Square Cufflinks | Brushed Silver Pocket Watch | Wedding Corsage by Sarah’s Flowers

 But the most important accessories for the bride and the groom are the wedding rings!
 The giving of rings is a traditional part of the wedding ceremony!
-No doubt a lot of thought and consideration has gone into choosing your engagement rings and your wedding rings from deciding on the optimum metals, gems, engravings, etc. Steeped in tradition, the practice of giving rings can be traced back centuries.
+No doubt a lot of thought and consideration has gone into choosing your engagement rings and your wedding rings such as deciding on the metals, gems, engravings, etc.